elastic/apm-agent-python/docs/config/zerorpc.rst

 Since sending an exception to Sentry will basically block your RPC call, you are *strongly* advised to use the UDP server of Sentry.
-In any cases, a cleaner and long term solution would be to make Raven requests to the Sentry server asynchronous.
+In any cases, a cleaner and long term solution would be to make opbeat_python requests to the Sentry server asynchronous.